Fen: Phosphorus

-Bog-rich fen gradient
+Bog–rich-fen gradient

 Bogs and fens can be thought of as two ecosystems on a gradient from poor to rich, with bogs at the poor end, extremely rich fens at the rich end, and poor fens in between.
 In this context, "rich" and "poor" refer to the species richness, or how biodiverse a fen or bog is.
 The richness of these species is strongly influenced by pH and concentrations of calcium and bicarbonate.
 These factors assist in identifying where along the gradient a particular fen falls.
 In general, rich fens are minerotrophic, or dependent on mineral-rich groundwater, while bogs are ombrotrophic, or dependent on precipitation for water and nutrients.
 Poor fens fall between these two.

 Rich fens

 Rich fens are strongly minerotrophic; that is, a large proportion of their water comes from mineral-rich ground or surface water.
-Fens that are more distant from surface waters such as rivers and lakes, however, have been shown to be more rich than fens that are connected.
-This water is dominated by calcium and bicarbonate, resulting in a slightly acidic to slightly basic pH, which is characteristic of rich fens.
+Fens that are more distant from surface waters such as rivers and lakes, however, are more rich than fens that are connected.
+This water is dominated by calcium and bicarbonate, resulting in a slightly acidic to slightly basic pH characteristic of rich fens.
 These conditions promote high biodiversity.
 Within rich fens, there is a large amount of variability.
 The richest fens are the extreme rich (marl) fens, where marl deposits are often build up.
 These are often pH 7 or greater.
 Rich and intermediate rich fens are generally neutral to slightly acidic, with a pH of approximately 7 to 5.
 Rich fens are not always very productive; at high calcium concentrations, calcium ions bind to phosphate anions, reducing the availability of phosphorus and decreasing primary production.
 Rich bogs with limited primary production can stabilize with the accumulation of mosses and mycorrhiza, which promote phosphorus cycling and can support the growth of new vegetation and bacteria.
 Brown mosses (family Amblystegiaceae) and sedges (genus Carex) are the dominant vegetation.
 However, an accumulation of mosses such as Sphagnum can lead to the acidification of the rich fen, potentially converting it into a poor fen.
 Compared to poor fens, rich fens have higher concentrations of bicarbonate, base cations (Na+, Ca2+, K+, Mg2+), and sulfate.